The (Anti-)EDR Compendium

 AV Signature Scanning

 When a file is being written to disk, it will be scanned by the AV.
 The AV has a database of signatures with know-bad malware (like yara rules).
-File-Write events are generatd by the OS and delivered to the AV via AMSI, or kernel callbacks / ETW.
-The AV will scan the newly created files.
+File write events are generated by the OS and delivered to the AV via AMSI or kernel minifilter.

 The signature scanning is based on the static content of the file.
 The PE headers will be parsed, and the content of the PE sections content scanned.
 It happens before the EXE will be executed.
 Upon positive detection, the file will be removed before execution.